 As well as a curated list of technical blog posts that came out following the summit:

 One of the most interesting aspects of the 2019 summit was getting insight into where Veeam is headed as the IT landscape continues to shift more towards cloud native.
-The most current release of Veeam v9.5 U4 brought in some new cloud components along with the first venture into the AWS ecosystem.
-The recent introduction of the Veeam Universal License (VUL) brings a subscription based licensing model and helps to make consuming any flavor of Veeam easier and more portable.
-The upcoming release of v10 will bring much greater enhancements, with things like NAS backup, Linux Proxies and Continuous Data Protection (CDP) timed closely with new native backup products for both AWS (announced at re:Invent) and Azure (announced at Ignite).
+The most current release of Veeam v9.5 U4 brought some new cloud components along with Veeam’s first venture into the AWS ecosystem.
+The recent introduction of the Veeam Universal License (VUL) brings a subscription based licensing model that helps to make consuming any flavor of Veeam easier and more portable.
+The upcoming release of v10 will bring a slew of enhancements, with things like NAS backup, Linux Proxies and Continuous Data Protection (CDP) timed closely with new native backup products for both AWS (announced at re:Invent) and Azure (announced at Ignite).

 Veeam has a solid customer base that was built on the premise of delivering best in class data protection for virtualization platforms.
 That business continues to grow steadily, allowing Veeam to become the software powerhouse that it is today, without all of the next-gen bells and whistles at its disposal just yet.
-It is true that public cloud adoption is rapidly growing, and it will certainly eat into virtualization’s slice of the pie.
+It is true that public cloud adoption is expanding and will continue to eat into virtualization’s slice of the pie.
 That still leaves a very large market for traditional infrastructure that won’t completely disappear any time soon.